UniversalDependencies/docs-automation/valdan/README.txt

 Github, and it will not invoke the script.
 If you cannot configure your web server, maybe you have to use a hard link or just a copy of the script.

+Other than the above, the main cgi folder should contain only log files in the 'log' subfolder, and the folders 'perllib' and 'pythonlib' with locally installed modules.
+These are not versioned.

+# Access Permissions

+User www-data must have write access to all treebank folders, to the 'docs' and 'tools' repos, to the 'log' folder, and to all files and subfolders of these folders.
+Furthermore, the mask must be set so that any new files I create (e.g. via git pull) will automatically grant access to user www-data.
+Similarly, the mask of user www-data must ensure that any files created by that user will be writable by me.
+All this can be achieved with the setfacl command (access control lists).
+See the script clone_one.sh for how it is done when cloning a new UD treebank.

 The UD data repositories must be cloned via the HTTPS protocol (as opposed to SSH) because the CGI scripts run under the user www-data